If you’ve ever bought anything online, chances are you’ve purchased something, at one time or another, from Amazon.

-If you’re content with limiting yourself to the relatively wide variety of movies and shows that Prime offers, you can cut out cable and even Netflix, and get your entertainment solely from Amazon Prime.
+If you’re content with limiting yourself to the relatively wide variety of movies and shows that Prime offers, you can cut out cable and even Netflix.
+And get your entertainment solely from Amazon Prime.

 Channels cost anywhere from $2.99/month for CBS to $14.99/month with HBO.
-You’re not locked into a subscription.
+You’re not locking into a subscription.
 So if you’d like to subscribe to HBO for the few months that Game of Thrones is on, you can do that.
 Then cancel afterward, on your Memberships & Subscriptions page.

 Use Subscribe & Save for Household Goods

 Prime’s Subscribe & Save program allows you to save up to 15% (up to 20% off baby items) for everyday items your family uses regularly.